frithnanth/perl6-Archive-Libarchive/README.md

 #### read-file-content(&callback:(Archive::Libarchive::Entry $e --> Bool)! --> Buf)

-This method read the content of a file specified in the callback function and returns it.
+This method reads the content of a file specified in the callback function and returns it.
 The callback function receives a Archive::Libarchive::Entry object.

 For example, this will extract only the file whose name is `test2`: